 A number of studies, including several by NASA, have shown that the presence of houseplants can lower anxiety and blood pressure, decrease stress, and increase concentration.
-While some of those positive outcomes may seem bit subjective, there is science to support the benefits of indoor plants to clean the air.
+While some of those positive outcomes may seem a bit subjective, there is science to support the benefits of indoor plants to clean the air.

 Scientists at NASA have identified 10 houseplants that are both easy to take care of and effective at increasing oxygen and clearing out toxins for cleaner breathing air.

 TOP PLANTS FOR REDUCING INDOOR AIR POLLUTION

 Gerbera Daisy (Gerbera jamesonii)

 Philodendron (Philodendron sp), particularly Heartleaf, Selloum (Philodendron selloum), and Elephant Ear Philodendron (Philodendron domesticum)